DaVinci Resolve Audio Not Working: 7 Proven Fixes (2026)

 If playback works but exported videos have no sound, check your export settings.
 Go to Deliver > Audio > make sure “Export Audio” is checked and the codec is set to AAC or PCM.

-We tested exporting with audio disabled and got a silent video.
-Re-enabling it and re-exporting fixed the issue.
-According to Video Converter Factory’s export guide, this is the most common export mistake.
+Exporting with audio disabled produces a silent video.
+Re-enabling it before re-exporting fixes the issue.
+According to Video Converter Factory’s export guide, this is the most common export mistake, and it bites editors who toggled audio off for a quick visual-only test render and then forgot to switch it back on before the final delivery pass.

 Also check that your audio tracks are enabled (not muted) before rendering.
 Muted tracks won’t export even if “Export Audio” is checked.